telenordigital/id-docs.telenordigital.com/docs/integrate-android-sdk/setup.md

 ## (Optional) Enable prompt for automatic sign in

-To allow the SDK to prompt users to turn on mobile data, to allow them to instantly sign in, add the following `meta-data` element to your `AndroidManifest.xml` file:
+To allow the SDK to prompt users to turn on mobile data so they can instantly sign in, add the following `meta-data` element to your `AndroidManifest.xml` file:

 ```xml
 <application ... >